 Welcome to The Pleasant Pennine Way blog.
 The Perverse Pennine Way blog is also available.
-Either Way pour a drink, put your feet up and read about a challenging but enjoyable walk along England’s oldest and best National Trail.
+Either Way, I hope you’ll find these blogs useful if you’re planning a challenging but enjoyable walk along England’s oldest and best National Trail.

-The ‘pleasant’ walk followed a conventional south to north itinerary in late May and early June 2016.
-This is pretty much the optimum time of year although a week later would have been even better for the wild flowers which, as it was, were fabulous.
-It took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
+Click here to jump to the ‘pleasant’ itinerary, a conventional south to north nineteen day walk in late May and early June 2016.
+That’s pretty much the optimum time of year, although a week later would have been even better for wild flowers.
+This walk took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
 I based the plan on my first Pennine Way, walked back in April 1999 when I was young and blithe.
-That was more or less improvised on the hoof, constrained by short days, fierce weather, laughable unfitness, a ridiculously heavy pack and pathetic naivety.

-Despite the longer, drier days of summer, better gear and better knowledge (ha ha), I was more cautious this time, allowing nineteen days instead of 1999’s seventeen.
-I was older, I’d been troubled all spring by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
-The latter was an excuse to book several accommodations more luxurious than I’d have justified walking alone.
+Despite longer, drier summer days, better gear and better knowledge (ha ha), I was more cautious this time, allowing nineteen days instead of 1999’s seventeen.
+I was older, I’d been troubled by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
+The latter was an excuse to book a few accommodations more luxurious than I’d have justified walking alone.

 Complications of companionship also decreed ambitiously compressing the standard first five days into four.
 I wouldn’t recommend this for a first Pennine Way; many people fall by the Wayside within those early days as it is.
-Unless you’re already seriously hill-fit I’d start more slowly than I did and speed up.
+Unless you’re already hill-fit, I’d start more slowly and speed up.
 I could barely speak on staggering into Gargrave.

-In fact, when I did struggle a bit (days three, four and 18), this was caused by hurrying to reach particular places.
-Given the ample daylight and benign weather, I could probably have knocked a day or two off the walk overall by taking greater advantage of my tent to distribute the miles more evenly.
-I’d also suggest at least one complete, pack-off, rest day rather than a couple of short walking days, which just don’t seem to have the same restorative effect.
+When I did struggle (on days three, four and 18), this was caused by hurrying to reach particular places.
+Given the ample daylight and benign weather, I could have knocked a day or two off the walk overall by taking greater advantage of my tent to distribute the miles more evenly.
+I’d also suggest at least one complete, pack-off, rest day rather than a couple of short walking days, which don’t seem to have the same restorative effect.
 I’m assuming a tent.
 To me, a Pennine Way without camping is like the proverbially unpedalled pisciforme.

-Do not rely on this blog for ‘live’ navigation on The Way.
+Don’t rely on this blog for ‘live’ navigation on The Way.
 Things change, I make mistakes, I’m no expert.
-This blog is for entertainment, as a supplement to your properly planning your own adventure using professionally produced data.
-It describes the Pennine Way as it was in June 2016 and won’t be updated.
-The Pennine Way is a non-trivial undertaking involving rough hillwalking in challenging weather.
+This blog is for entertainment, it describes the Pennine Way as it was in June 2016 and won’t be updated.
+This trail involves rough hillwalking often in challenging weather.
 Even for the suitably experienced and equipped, it can be hazardous.

 Here’s the bare bones itinerary, with links to the blogs.
-Distances and elevations are estimated on Google’s Mapometer website, they’re approximate and change every time I do them, so I’ve rounded them to the nearest 1 km, 1 mile, 10 m and 10 feet.
+Distances and elevations are estimated on Google Mapometer, rounded them to the nearest 1 km, 1 mile, 10 m and 10 feet.
 Hence they don’t convert consistently, like recipes.
 They’re just a rough indication for basic planning.

 Camped at Upper Booth farm campsite (booking essential).